 The Fold to Turn Cbet stat works the same as the Fold to Flop Cbet, but takes on the most relevance when looked at in combination with it.
 This does help us when deciding to take advantage of light flop cbet callers and getting more value from those “unbelieving” opponents who call multiple streets with mediocre hands.

-Combo Stat: Fold to Flop & Turn Cbet
+Combo Stat for Exploiting Opponents: Fold to Flop & Turn Cbet

 This combo will simplify your flop play.
 If his Fold to Flop Cbet is 30% and his Fold to Turn Cbet is 80%, then you know you can double-barrel bluff him off many hands.
 But, if you’re going for value you can bet big on the flop and smaller on the turn to encourage him to call again.
 If the opposite stats are true, like 70% Fold to Flop Cbet and 30% Fold to Turn Cbet, then you know he only gets to the turn with the goods, so double-barrel bluffs would be a bad idea, but you can bet bigger on the turn for value as he’s likely got a hand he can call with.

-How do we go about learning how to use these stats to exploit our opponents?
-In part one of this series, I discussed the three ways in which we do this: learn what the stats tell you, learn the layout and play with intent.
+How do we go about learning how to use these stats for exploiting opponents?
+In part one of this series (HUD Essentials), I discussed the three ways in which we do this: learn what the stats tell you, learn the layout and play with intent.

-There’s one practice that helps with all three of these things, and that is using the HUD during every HH review session.
+There’s one practice that helps with all three of these things, and that is using the HUD during every hand history review session.

 Practice like this off-the-felt will ingrain in your mind all the stats, their uses, how they work together and their placement in your HUD and popups.
 This will make for more on-the-felt comfort when using your HUD, and will lead to better exploitation of your opp’s tendencies and more profits for you.